Arcensoth/timekeeper-datapack/README.md

 `$hour_of`        | The current hour-of-the-day (`0..24`).
 `$day_of`         | The current day-of-the-week (`0..7`).
 `$week_of`        | The current week, equivalent to `$weeks` in the absence of further granularity.
+`$delta`          | Holds the number of units passed in the most recent interval.

 ## Entity Tags
 Entity Tag          | Description